Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Background

 \subsection{Post-Quantum Cryptography Standardization}

 In response, the U.S. National Institute of Standards and Technology (NIST) initiated the Post-Quantum Cryptography (PQC) project in 2016 \cite{nistpqc}.
 In 2022, NIST selected the first algorithms for standardization, finalized as Federal Information Processing Standards (FIPS) in 2024: ML-KEM \cite{fips203}, ML-DSA \cite{fips204}, and SLH-DSA \cite{fips205}.
-Falcon remains under consideration for constrained environments.
+Falcon has since been developed into FIPS 206 (FN-DSA), targeted at constrained environments where bandwidth is limited.
 In parallel, the Internet Engineering Task Force (IETF) has initiated work on \emph{hybrid cryptography}, combining classical algorithms with PQC to enable near-term deployment \cite{ietf-hybrid-tls,ietf-hybrid-ike}.